-- 1 In the Host box, type the host name or IP address where the Oracle® instance will run (the default is localhost). - 2 In the TNS Port field, specify a port number or accept the default (1521).
-This is the TCP/IP port used by the TNS listener on the host machine. - 3 In the SID field, type the service ID for the Oracle instance. - 4 In the Foglight Repository User Name box, accept the default user ID or type an alternate one.
-The Management Server uses this account to connect to the database. - 5 In the Foglight Repository User Account Password box, accept the default password or type an alternate one.
-The Management Server uses this password to connect to the database - 6 In the Foglight Repository User Account Retype Password box, accept the default or, if you have provided an alternate password in step 5, retype the password for verification. - 7 Click Next.
+- 1 Accept the default port (15432) or type an alternate in the Repository Port field. - 2 In the Repository Administrator Password box, accept the default password provided (foglight) or type an alternate one.
+The Management Server uses the administrator account credentials to create the PostgreSQL® database. - 3 In the Retype Password box, accept the default (foglight) or, if you have provided an alternate password, re-type the password for verification. - 4 In the User Name box, accept the default user ID (foglight) or type an alternate one.
+The Management Server uses this account to connect to the database. - 5 In the User Account Password box, accept the default password (foglight) or type an alternate one.
+The Management Server uses this password to connect to the database. - 6 In the User Account Retype Password box, accept the default (foglight) or, if you have provided an alternate password in step 5, retype the password for verification. - 7 Click Next.